Ay3nxD/ShinySB/README.md

 # ShinySB
-This is a Discord SelfBot that will have limited features
+A Discord SelfBot that will have limited features